Why travelling is important

 Travelling makes you realise the beauty, diversity and vastness of our world.
 It provides you with the opportunity to re-evaluate your life, reconnect with yourself and loved ones, regroup with family and friends, revisit favourite places, recharge, relax and play your part in reviving a destination.
+Why travelling is important for people is our main topic of exploration today.
 We believe you should start travelling again when you can – not only because you deserve a well-earnt and long-awaited break but because travelling is about so much more than just going on holiday.
 We give you seven reasons why travel is so precious.

 First and foremost, we should travel to support the millions of people worldwide who depend on tourism for their survival.
 From our drivers in Sri Lanka to our specialist guides in Cairo, the number of lives heavily impacted by the temporary collapse of the travel industry is beyond our imagination.
 Without funding from tourism, jobs are lost and NGOs grounded; hotels and lodges can no longer support their communities and conservation projects grind to a halt so wildlife poaching becomes prolific once again.
 In so many places, life revolves around tourism.
 The impact of COVID-19 on our destinations has undoubtedly been catastrophic, but we are speaking continuously to people on the ground and hearing how they are adapting to the new normal, looking after their staff and putting the necessary measures in place in order to welcome our clients again.